cindyheqy/cindyheqy.github.io/README.md

 When you have a goal, all of these things become normal and not so difficult.
 And you'll find yourself not so nervous as before. <br />
 I did a lot of things that I dare not to do before. <br /> I'm growing stronger. <br />

+May 8
+Feel the importance to maintain the relationship with others.
+Always be kind and keep an appealing appearance to others, keep connect with others.
+Help others and then others can help you.